Welcome to Reception 2025 - 2026!

 Every Thursday at 1:30pm until 3:10pm

-Parents are invited to book onto a forest school session with the class teacher and join in the fun we have at forest school!
-Be prepared to get stuck in with digging, bug hunting, den building and cooking in the mud kitchen.
-Parents are asked to bring children to school in the morning ready for forest school - so leave your school uniforms at home.
+Children love to get stuck in with digging, bug hunting, den building and cooking in the mud kitchen.
+Parents are asked to bring children to school in the morning ready for forest school and bring waterproofs and wellies in a bag - so leave your school uniforms at home.

 Unique You!